Altinn/altinn-studio-docs/content/authorization/modules/resourceregistry/rrr/_index.md

 The resource rights register allows defining who can use a digital service.

+### Access Lists

+The main concept of Resource Rights Registry is that possibility to define AccessList containg a list of organizations

+### Access List Connections

+When you have a list you can connect it to a resource with a set of rights given to organizations in that lists.

+## Administration

+### API

+### Altinn Studio

+From Altinn Studio it is possible to administrate AccessLists and

 ### Used in UI

 A resource that has enabled RRR will require that reportee have at least one right in the registry for the given service.